Scattering of mesons in quantum simulators: Solution of the four-body problem

 where $\vec{j}=(j_1,j_2,j_3,j_4)$ and we defined the unit vectors $\hat e_1=(1,0,0,0)$, $\hat e_2=(0,1,0,0)$, etc. The sum is constrained by Pauli exclusion.

-The diagonal term $\propto \tau$ can be viewed as a confining potential between the first and last pair of adjacent fermions.
+The diagonal term $\propto \tau$ can be viewed as the two confining potentials for the first and last pair of adjacent fermions.
 These potentials give rise to two bound states (mesons).
 These mesons experience no residual interactions; they only interact when they bump into each other, due to Pauli exclusion.
 For later convenience, we define the center-of-mass positions $s_1=j_1+j_2$, $s_2=j_3+j_4$ and relative distances $r_1=j_2-j_1$, $r_2=j_4-j_3$ for the two mesons.

 We are interested in the problem of a scattering event with incoming mesons in states $(\ell_1,k_1)$, $(\ell_2,k_2)$.
-This asymptotic state defines the total energy $E\equiv \mathcal E_{\ell_1}(k_1)+\mathcal E_{\ell_2}(k_2)$ and the total momentum $K \equiv k_1+k_2 {\mod{\pi}}$ of the system.
+This asymptotic state defines the total energy $E\equiv \mathcal E_{\ell_1}(k_1)+\mathcal E_{\ell_2}(k_2)$ and the total momentum $K \equiv k_1+k_2\; {\rm mod}\;\pi$ of the system.
 Since meson-meson interactions are local, we formulate an ansatz in terms of the product state

 where $\psi_{\ell_{1,2}', k_{1,2}'}$ are eigenstates of the two-body problem with quantum numbers $\ell_{1,2}'$ and generally complex momenta $k_{1,2}'\in \mathbb{C}$.
 For $\Im (k_1')\le 0$, $\Im (k_2')\ge 0$, the ansatz $\chi_{\ell_1', k_1', \ell_2', k_2'}$ is an asymptotic solution, and solves the Schr\"{o}dinger equation in the full domain $(s_2-s_1-r_1-r_2)/2=j_3-j_2>0$ away from the scattering region (that is the hyperplane $j_2=j_3$).